HumphreyBoaGart/grackle/README.md

 ```

 ##### Forget `useradd` Exists!
 ***Do not manually use the `useradd` command to create new users, admin or otherwise!!!*** If you are installing this on a fresh system like I told you to, root should be the only account on the system when you run the installer for the first time.
-All other users on a Grackle system should be created with `gruser` command, or they may end up "missing" features!
+All other users on a Grackle system should be created with `gruser` command, or they may end up "missing" features. **There is no function to convert pre-existing accounts, nor will there be.**

 ## Usage
 Use the `grackle help` command to bring up the built-in documentation index.